LiamWestNZ/LaxCoTeamWork/README.md

 A Google Docs inspired Document Processor.
-Made for a job application test.
+Made for a job application test in 48hrs